One use case for chatbots that is often overlooked is the internal chatbot for employees within a company.

 Internal chatbots can be more powerful than external chatbots because employees will accept a bit more of a learning curve in using the chatbots and also because a large range of functions can be accommodated under a single log in.

-In terms of the learning curve, this might mean that the employee is more willing to explore the chatbot to understand what services it supports and also explicitly train the chatbot to some extent to make it better for others.
+In terms of the learning curve, this might mean that the employee is more willing to explore the chatbot for internal communications to understand what services it supports and also explicitly train the chatbot to some extent to make it better for others.

 In terms of supporting a wide range of functions, once a given chatbot is created and employees are using it, it is easy to leverage the user base and add another capability to the chatbot, even if it’s created by a different department.